 Deciding to spend your life with someone is no small undertaking, and committing to the good and the bad, a forever partnership, is not something to be taken lightly.
 It requires that you fully assess the values, beliefs, and personality of another, as well as how those values and personality traits mesh with your own.
 Building a life together and entering into the equal partnership of marriage requires constant work and care, and dating can (and should) be the time to determine if you and this other person have the foundation to make it work.

-If you aren’t dating with marriage in mind, it is probably because you either think (or are not) ready or capable of committing to a life-long relationship with another.
+If you aren’t dating with marriage in mind, it's probably because you either think you aren't ready or capable of committing to a life-long relationship with another – or you actually aren't.
 If that’s the case, then it follows that you probably aren’t in a state to even commit fully to a serious relationship, wherein loving for and caring for another is required of any decent partner.

 Chances are if you share something deep and your partner has an uncaring or disrespectful reaction, you probably aren’t going to continue sharing.
-Generally, you would decide that this person isn’t a suitable partner, as your values and what you need from another don’t line up.
-Over time the disconnect only widens, and dating with the intention of marriage allows you to end something rather than letting it grow more serious and ultimately bring greater hurt in the inevitable end.
+Generally, you would decide that this person isn’t a suitable partner, as your values and what you need from one another don’t line up.
+Over time, the disconnect only widens, and dating with the intention of marriage allows you to end it, rather than letting it grow more serious and ultimately bring greater hurt in the inevitable end.